ogorton/dmscatter/README.md

 More extensive documentation can be found in the manual document.

+### Version 1.6 update (Apr.
+19, 2021)
+* Improved speed by caching Wigner coefficients in memory
+* Added options to compute transition probabilities and differential cross sections.
+(For fixed recoil energy, for a range of velocities.)
+* More options in the Makefile
+* Previous versions claimed compatibility with isospin-formalism density matrices.
+This turns out not to be the case.
+An appropriate error trap has been added.
 ### Version 1.5 update (Feb.
 22, 2021)
 * Renamed executable to dmf90factor.x (previously darkmatter.x)
 * A ".sps" file is no longer required; the code now deduces this information